 The Role of Mylar Overlays With Optical Comparators

 Mylar overlays are transparent charts that are used to manually compare a machine’s part with its CAD drawing.
-Overlays serve as a guide for comparison.
+Optical comparator overlays serve as a guide for comparison.
 They help the optical comparator operators take measurements of a given part and determine if the part’s critical dimensions are within specifications or if the part has sustained any damage and should be replaced.

 How to Choose a Mylar Overlay